Upper secondary education in Denmark

 Higher Technical Examination Programme (HTX)

 The HTX programme emphasises technological, scientific and business-oriented educational perspectives.
-The requirement for admission is a passed 9th grade examination.
-The programme lasts three years, and consists of a six-month basic course and a 2½-year study programme.
+The admission requirement is a passed 9th grade final examination, and the programme lasts three years, consisting of a six-month basic course and a 2½-year study programme.

 The two-year Higher Preparatory Examination Programme (HF)